Preliminary information before your application

 Interdisciplinary questions on Digital Technologies in Heritage Conservation

 Yes, it is planned to hold an excursion every year dealing with topics of digital technologies in heritage and monument preservation.
-In 2018 we took the students to London (modules 1 and 4) and got a look behind the scenes of digitisation in archives and museums.
+In 2018 we took the students to London and got a look behind the scenes of digitisation in archives and museums.
 In 2019 we went to the fortified churches in Transylvania, Romania, to visit a selection of fortified churches and learn about their preservation; one day was dedicated to the digitisation of a fortified church.

 The Digital Technologies in Heritage Conservation also offer an "International Summer School Monitoring Heritage".
 In 2018, this took place at Bamberg Cathedral.
 In 2019 the Summer School will take place in Havana/Cuba.
 We have since also had a summer school for a Ukrainian-German group in Bamberg.